Rihay66/3Sisters-Documentation/Engine/ResourceSystems/Resource Systems.md

 }
 ```

 Within Resource Systems there are managers that well... manage resources and types that are specific to a graphical application or program.
-Before heading into learning what each manager or type does, you should know how to utilize Static Singleton Classes which you can find here [[3 Sisters-Engine]] as any manager that manages any kind of resource is typically a Static Singleton Class unless stated otherwise.
+Before heading into learning what each manager or type does, you should know how to utilize Static Singleton Classes which you can find here [[3 Sisters-Framework-Engine]] as any manager that manages any kind of resource is typically a Static Singleton Class unless stated otherwise.
 ##### Resource Types
 [[Texture]] - (Requires OpenGL) handles generating a texture given data that is extracted from an image file
 [[Shader]] - (Requires OpenGL) handles compiling shader code given from shader files such as a vertex, fragment, or geometry shader.
 It also contains functions to change values of the given shader